lilianricaud/patterns/Pattern_Research/david_ing_applied_patterning.md

-# David Ing's applied patterning
+## Comparison between Alexander and Agile methods

 David Ing is the one of the person with the freshest/clearer brain/view on patterns.
 His arguments are simple and of strong value.
 Keypoints are listed here

-## Comparison between Alexander and Agile methods

 He compares Alexander's generative construction method (as described in "the battle for the life and beauty of the earth") and agile méthods.
 The way of describing " from A to B" is a good way to show difference between traditional/cartesian/linear approaches and systemic approaches.